futurice/uwp-reusables/README.md

 **Not ready for release**

 What needs to be done?
  * Stabilize ValidatingTextBox's popup.
 It steals focus whenever it appears with some nasty side effects.
+See [Issue #2](https://github.com/futurice/uwp-reusables/issues/2) for details.
  * Figure out a NuGet packaging scheme.
+See [Issue #5 ](https://github.com/futurice/uwp-reusables/issues/5) for details.

 ##Controls